vc1492a/dateCleanse.py/readme.md

 - MYY
 - YYYY-M-DD HH:MM:SS

-Note that two-digit years are assumed to occur post year 2000 and that dates are assumed to occur post 1930 at this time.
+Note that two-digit years are assumed to occur post year 2000 and that all dates are assumed to occur post 1930.

 ## Date Formats for Future Release